What is Plagiarism?

 Consequences of Plagiarizing

 Perhaps the most important consequence of plagiarism is a failure to learn the material.
 The writing process helps us understand what we’re reading, and when we’re able to put those facts or details into our own words, it’s a sign that we’re getting it.
-When something feels impossible to say another way, ask yourself if the fact is common knowledge–something anyone in the field already knows.
-If it’s not, keep reading and writing until you understand it well enough to phrase it differently.
+You must still cite your sources, but if you can say it in your own words (known as paraphrasing) you know you’ve mastered the material.

 Of course there are other consequences to plagiarizing.